esfanmerchant/Pixel_Escape_Game/README.md

 - **Hashir Vohra** – Graphic Designer & Handling Documentation & Presentation.

 ## ⭐ Future Improvements
-Add sound effects and background music
+- Add sound effects and background music.
-Introduce new enemy types and boss fights
+- Introduce new enemy types and boss fights.
-Power-ups and bonus collectibles
+- Power-ups and bonus collectibles.
-Improved UI using textures and spritesheets
+- Improved UI using textures and spritesheets.

 ## 📃 License
 This project is for educational purposes and is licensed under the [MIT License](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository).